Alex Phillips (TV presenter)

 Alexandra Lesley Phillips (born 26 December 1983) is a British journalist, broadcaster, and former politician.

 Phillips served as a Brexit Party member of the European Parliament (MEP) for the South East England constituency from 2019 to 2020.
 She was the second candidate on the party's list for the constituency after party leader Nigel Farage.
 In February 2023, Phillips joined Reform UK.

 Phillips was head of media at the UK Independence Party (UKIP), which she left in September 2016.
-She was a GB News presenter between June 2021 and September 2022.
-In July 2023 Phillips joined Talk.
+She was a GB News presenter from June 2021 to September 2022, and in July 2023 joined Talk.

 Early life and career

 Alexandra Lesley Phillips was born on 26 December 1983 in Gloucester.
 She has an older brother.
 Her early education was at the grammar schools Denmark Road High School, and Sir Thomas Rich's School in Gloucester.
 She studied English literature and philosophy at St. Mary's College, Durham University, and broadcast journalism at Cardiff University.

 Phillips made a film about the UK Independence Party (UKIP) as a student journalist while covering the 2007 National Assembly for Wales election.
 She reported that this experience was an important factor in her later joining the party as she was enthralled by then leader Nigel Farage's personality, and supported the party's positions on the expansion of grammar schools, supporting fracking, and Euroscepticism.
 Prior to joining UKIP, Phillips had worked as a local journalist for ITV, and later BBC Wales.